jhonney13/Forensic-LLM/README.md

 Forensic-LLM combines web scraping with AI-powered analysis to help legal researchers, lawyers, and forensic analysts efficiently extract and analyze evidence from Indian court judgments.

-Forensic-LLM utilizes the local LLM Ollama, with the default model being Google `gemma3:4b`, to efficiently extract structured evidence from legal cases.

 ##  What This Project Does